jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 that credentials are so much easier to steal?
-Either way, we will be interested to see if this is just a blip on the radar or an actual trend starting.Figure 74\.
-Top patterns over time in Retail industry breachesFrequencyTop patternsThreat actors725 incidents, 369 with confirmed data disclosureSystem Intrusion,
+Either way, we will be interested to see if this is just a blip on the radar or an actual trend starting.
-Social Engineering
-and Basic Web
-Application Attacks
-represent 92% of
-breachesExternal (96%),
-Internal (4%)
-(breaches)Actor motives Financial (99%),
-Espionage (1%)
-(breaches)Data
-compromisedWhat is the
-same?Credentials (38%),
-Other (31%),
-Payment (25%),
-System (20%)
-(breaches)The three attack
-patterns not only
-remained consistent
-but are even in
-the same ranked
-order as last year.
-Threat actors with a
-Financial motivation
-continue to target
-this sector.Summary
-While this industry is usually the place where we see Payment card data stolen, the focus of the threat actors has shifted to Credentials.
-Pretexting is also increasing, while
-Phishing has dropped.
-Denial of
+Figure 74\.
+Top patterns over time in Retail industry breaches 73
+2024 DBIR Industries
-Service attacks remain a problem for Retail organizations, causing disruption to their ability to serve their customers and make sales.2024 DBIR Industries72In social\-related breaches, Pretexting has emerged triumphant over Phishing as the top social action.
+In social\-related breaches, Pretexting has emerged triumphant over Phishing as the top social action.
 It is good to see that the threat actors were required